Baptiste-Hdsa/projet_transcription/README.md

 | mean_CER   | 0.02   | 0.03   | 0.02   |
 | std_CER    | 0.01   | 0.01   | 0.01   |

 ## Notes
 - Audio files are located locally in the project folder (adjust paths in the scripts if needed)
 - API keys are required for Whisper, Voxtral, and Cobalt and must be set in the script
 - `dataset_creation.py` is necessary to convert XML files into a single line per transcript before running the transcription functions
+- The synthesis files allow for **benchmarking the three transcription services** to determine which is most accurate and efficient